csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 Our application will also integrate with the Isabel Health Care API, which will give clients information about potential diagnoses, disease predictions, and suggestions to further patient interviews.

 ## 5. What are the user stories that make up the MVP?
-1. As a medical educator, Lee would like to be able enter the final diagnoses for a patient on student diagnoses as a way of marking and providing feedback on student notes.
+1. As a medical educator, Lee would like to be able enter the final diagnoses for a patient on student diagnoses so that he has a way of marking and providing feedback on student notes.
 2. As a medical student, Tony would like to extend the canvas of each page of the patient diagnoses template in case he runs out space for notes in a certain field.
 3. As a student, Stephen would like to return to the main menu on any page in the patient template in order to save time.
-4. As a medical student, Damian would like to organize his patient interview notes into individual patient profiles that clearly outline the characteristics of each patient in an easily accessible way.
+4. As a medical student, Damian would like to organize his patient interview notes into individual patient profiles so that he can clearly outline the characteristics of each patient in an easily accessible way.
-5. As a medical student, Kyle would like to customize the default patient profile layout to fit his personal organizational standards.
+5. As a medical student, Kyle would like to customize the default patient profile layout so that it can fit his personal organizational standards.
 6. As a medical student, Anna would like to use different color schemes to better visualise her notes.
 7. As a medical student, Jamali would like to have intelligent forms to learn how different chemicals interact with each other.
 8. As a medical student, James would like to save his notes on his device and on the cloud so that he can access them anywhere.
 9. As a medical student, Peter would like to have the notes he writes with a stylus be automatically parsed into English so that he could organize his notes into text documents.
 10. As a researcher, Alexander would need to create class information in order to manage different offerings of classes.
 11. As a researcher, Alexander would need to add students to classes in order to track students who enroll in different classes.
-12. As a student, Kenneth would like to swipe left and right to view different pages to more easily switch between notes.
+12. As a student, Kenneth would like to swipe left and right to view different pages in order to more easily switch between notes.
 13. As a researcher, Timothy would like to log the note diffs (student note taking progress) at short regular intervals in order to track student progress over time, a valuable research metric.
 14. As a student, Tahani would like to parse templates which show different fields for different studies in order to more easily organize different types of patient diagnoses.
 15. As a researcher, Lilith would like to parse student notes and match it with the Isabel API in order to better identify trends in student note-taking abilities and provide a metric for their growth.